Status

 References

-[1] Wirepas Massive concepts
+[1] Wirepas Mesh concepts

 [2] How to install SDK and build an application